William Drennan: Religion and the State

 Consistent with his father's teaching from the pulpit of Belfast's First Presbyterian, on religious matters Drennan deferred to conscience rather than to doctrine, or to civil authority.
 In this light "Christianity properly called" had, in his view, "scarcely appeared on this earth since the death of Christ".
 He had no sympathy at all for the Sabbatarianism that was the mark of Old Light and evangelical Protestantism: "the abolition of Sunday" he suggested, "would be a blessing".

 In 1792 Drennan proposed: "My toast should be--The Sovereignty of the People--not of any party; the ascendancy of Christianity, not of any Church".
-Rejecting anything indicative of religious establishment, after the Union he objected not only to the regnium donum for Presbyterian ministers but (aligning himself with Daniel O'Connell in the Veto Controversy), also to acceptance, as a condition for final Catholic Emancipation, of a British Crown veto in the papal appointment of Irish bishops.
+Rejecting anything indicative of religious establishment, after the Union he objected not only to the regium donum for Presbyterian ministers but (aligning himself with Daniel O'Connell in the Veto Controversy), also to acceptance, as a condition for final Catholic Emancipation, of a British Crown veto in the papal appointment of Irish bishops.